What God Cannot Do

 II.
 What God Cannot Do

 1. For example, God cannot be God, and not God at the same time.
 That is self-contradictory.
 Even our Lord Jesus Christ, when He became a man, didn't at that time cease to be God.
-He took on another nature, and was both God and man.
+He took on another nature and was both God and man.

 2. God also cannot create a being that is equal to Himself.
 Our God is the alpha and the omega, the beginning and the end.
 He is the uncreated creator, the unmoved mover.
 He cannot create a creature equal to Himself because the creator is always going to be superior to the created.
-And if the being God made was created, then He has a beginning.
+And if the being God made was created, then that being has a beginning.
 The created creature can never be eternal in the sense that he had a point at which he didn't exist.

 Also, in order to make something bigger than Himself he'd have to make something infinite in size.
 By definition a rock is finite.
 Some can be very large, but they aren't infinitely large.